≡ Menu

 • Are you currently suffering from a UTI right now?

-• Are you currently taking any prescription medications right now?
+• Are you presently taking any prescription medications right now?

-From there, you’ll typically be asked a few questions just to make sure that they’re not missing anything that they should know about.
-These questions will pretty much be asked of all applicants applying for a traditional life insurance policy, so don’t let these questions scare you or make you wonder if having been diagnosed with a UTI is more serious that you originally thought!
+From there, you’ll typically be asked a few questions to ensure they’re not missing anything they should know about.
+These questions will be asked of all applicants applying for a traditional life insurance policy.
+Don’t let these questions scare you or make you wonder if having been diagnosed with a UTI is more severe than you initially thought!

 • Have you been diagnosed with any other pre-existing medical conditions?